erezsh/plyplus/docs/tutorial.md

 ![pydot visualization](/erezsh/plyplus/raw/master/list_parser_tree.png "pydot visualization")

-The last example (for now) shows Plyplus' error handling and forgiving nature (largely the effect of using PLY as its engine).
+The last example (for now) shows Plyplus' error handling.
 Let's say we forgot to open the brackets in the former sample input:

-    >>> list_parser.parse('1, 2, [ [3,4], 5], [6,7   ]')
+    >>> list_parser.parse('[1, 2,[], [ [3,4], 5], [6,7   ]]')
+    Traceback (most recent call last):
+      File "<stdin>", line 1, in <module>
+      File "plyplus\plyplus.py", line 505, in parse
+        return self._grammar.parse(text)
+      File "plyplus\plyplus.py", line 584, in parse
+        raise ParseError('\n'.join(self.errors))
-    Syntax error in input at '1' (type _ANON_4) line 1 col 1
+    plyplus.plyplus.ParseError: Syntax error in input at ']' (type _ANON_1) line 1 col 8
-    Syntax error in input at ',' (type _COMMA_0) line 1 col 18
+    Syntax error in input at ',' (type _ANON_3) line 1 col 22
-    start(number('6'), number('7'))

-Plyplus yells that it didn't expect a '1' at this point.
-However, it keep on going.
-It get confused again at the 4th comma, but then pulls itself together and continues parsing the last list properly, returning 6 and 7.
-SIMP\_4 and SIMP\_0 are the automatic name given to the bracket tokens.
-Had we defined them explicitly we would get even better error messages.
+    Syntax error in input at ']' (type _ANON_1) line 1 col 32
+    Could not create parse tree!

+Plyplus does not let the error pass quietly, and raises an exception.
+However, internally it keeps on going as far as it can, and raises the exception with a list of errors.